BlueBomberPL/graph/README.md

   - adding/deleting vertices
   - creating/deleting arches
   - editing whole vertex at once
   - formatted printing altogether with basic info
   - resizing/clearing graphs
   - finding arches
+  - generating by a chatbot
   - importing from files (soon)
-  - generating by a chatbot (soon)

 This program is really safe in terms of the input security - all the words are